hazelcast/hazelcast-nodejs-client/README.md

   uuid: '532e8479-2b86-47f9-a0fb-a2da13a8d584',
   localAddress: Address { host: '127.0.0.1', port: 51903, type: 4 } }
 ```

-Congratulations, you just started a Hazelcast Node.js client.
+Congratulations!
+You just started a Hazelcast Node.js client.

 **Using a Map**

-Let us manipulate a distributed map on a cluster using the client.
+Let's manipulate a distributed map on a cluster using the client.

-Save the following file as `IT.js` and run it using `node IT.js`
+Save the following file as `IT.js` and run it using `node IT.js`.

 **IT.js**
 ```javascript